 By connecting with Elders regularly, students build a sense of community, belonging and identity through ongoing exposure to the supportive environment and cultural activities that the Elder in Residence Program provides.

 This year, Lheidli T'enneh Elder Marcel Gagnon returns as our Elder in Residence.
-Marcel will be on campus every Monday and Tuesday facillitating programming in the First Nations Centre, including drop-in smudges, pow wow drumming, and music jams.
-In addition to his regular programming Marcel is available to book as a guest lecturer in classrooms and for one-on-one talks.
+Marcel will be facilitating cultural programming for the First Nations Centre and is available to book as a guest lecturer for classes and for one-on-one talks.
+This year Marcel will be providing services primarily online, but may be available at times for physically distanced in-person services.

 For more information on our Elders in Residence program, or to book an appointment with Elder Marcel contact: